(c) svklimkin, Pixabay

 Act strategically

-Very concrete measures
+Very specific measures

-Click here to go directly to the podcast series Climate Change - How do I prepare on the farm?
+Click here to go directly to the podcast series Climate Change - How do I prepare on the farm??

-Project manager
+Project leader

 Steinwidder Andreas, Priv.
 Doz.
 Dr.